Roll Of Honour

 It was during this season, that saw Preston North End lose its famous son with the death of Sir Tom Finney on the 14th February 2014.

 But the following year a ten-time Play-Off hoodoo was brought to an end.
 The club had a fantastic season and looked to be heading for automatic promotion.
 The season came down to the final game, but a loss at Colchester meant it was the Play-Offs once again for the Lilywhites.

-Grayson, however, picked his team up and led them to a 4-0 aggregate semi-final win over Chesterfield and then on 24th May 2015 they beat Swindon Town 4-0 under the arch at the home of English football, with a hat-trick from Jermaine Beckford and one from Paul Huntington.
+Grayson, however, picked his team up and led them to a 4-0 aggregate semi-final over over Chesterfield, and then on 24th May 2015, they were 4-0 victors over Swindon Town under the arch at the home of English football, with a hat-trick from Jermaine Beckford and one from Paul Huntington sealing a Championship return.